 Robin Josephs has served as a member of our Board of Directors since May 2013.
 Ms. Josephs was a managing director of Starwood Capital Group, L.P., a private equity firm specializing in real estate investments from 2005 to 2007.

 From 1986 to 1996, Ms. Josephs was a senior executive with Goldman Sachs & Co., serving in the real estate group of the investment banking division and, later, in the equity capital markets division.
-Ms. Josephs currently serves as a member of the board of directors of iStar Financial, where she is the lead director and serves as a member of the compensation committee and chair of the nominating and governance committee.
-She also serves as a member of the board of directors of MFA Financial, where she serves as a member of the audit committee and the chair of the compensation committee.
-She previously served on the board of directors of Plum Creek Timber Company until February 2016.
+Ms. Josephs currently serves as a member of the board of directors of iStar Inc., where she is the lead director and serves as a member of the compensation and audit committees and chair of the nominating and governance committee; as a member of the board of directors of MFA Financial, where she serves as a member of the audit committee and the chair of the compensation committee; as a member of the board of directors of Safehold Inc.; and as a member of the board of directors of Starwood Real Estate Income Trust Inc. She previously served on the board of directors of Plum Creek Timber Company until February 2016.
 She is a trustee of the University of Chicago Cancer Research Foundation.

 Ms. Josephs holds a B.S. in Economics from the Wharton School of the University of Pennsylvania and an M.B.A. from Columbia University.